 In 1960, the U.S. Navy launched TRANSIT, the world’s first satellite navigation system.
 Developed by the Applied Physics Lab and the Navy, TRANSIT allowed submarines to determine their location using Doppler shift measurements from orbiting satellites.
 It was limited, it required stationary positioning for several minutes, and it only offered intermittent fixes, but it worked.

-TRANSIT’s biggest limitation?
-Precision and update frequency.
+TRANSIT’s biggest limitation, however, was precision and update frequency.
 Submarines couldn’t use it for real-time maneuvering.
 Still, it proved that orbit-based navigation was possible.

 Roger L. Easton and the Timation Breakthrough